emircanerkul/drupal-gin-toolbar-extension/readme.md

 ## Drupal Gin Toolbar Extension

-When I create a new theme that has a fixed or sticky menu, Drupal's default toolbar reduces experience due to wrong alignment or element order.
+When I create a new theme that has a fixed or sticky menu, Drupal's default toolbar reduces experience due to wrong alignment and element order.

 For fixing that problem I developed a chromium extension.
 With this extension, now I easily use the Drupal gin toolbar with excellent accessibility.